-Nowadays a lot of people type “git undo commit” in a seach engine.
-Thus, I want to show you how you can rewrite your changes in your repositories, using other words, how to rewrite history and which git commands you need to use in your command line!
-We have few possibilities to do so.
-Here we must consider a possibility not only to edit local and external repository history, but to rewrite it.
-Hence, of course, we have some risks, because rewriting changes to undo some specific commit (or even multiple commits) can be very dangerous.
-So, sit back and let’s start changing git log.
+Nowadays a lot of people type “git undo commit” in a search engine.
+Thus, I want to show you how you can undo changes in your repositories, and which git commands you need to use in your command line!

 Ways to roll back changes